-- I recorded all of the scripts from my course and then have a library of about 15 standard recordings that I can give clients to use between sessions or sell at workshops.
+I recorded all of the scripts from the course and then had a library of about 15 standard recordings that I can give clients to use between sessions or sell at workshops.

 - if you repeat the drop then there are no design costs so the 2nd and 3rd drops cost less